TIBCOguillonapa/studioutils/README.md

         ------------------------------------------------------------------------------------------

         STUDIO UTILITIES -------------------------------------------------------------------------
+        clean                           Deletes all workspaces opend with -t flag. install <product> <version>     Where product is the same as in "sbx install <product>". install-path [-q]               Shows the directory where StreamBase is being installed.
-        ls                              List all Studio installations.
+                -q                      Prints only the path with no extra decorations. ls                              List all Studio installations.
         open [-t] <version>             Open the specified Studio version if installed.
-                -t  <version>           Opens a workspace in a temporary directory. install <product> <version>     Where product is the same as in "sbx install <product>". uninstall <version>             Removes the the specified installed version of Studio. install-path                    Shows the directory where StreamBase is being installed. clean                           Deletes all workspaces opend with -t flag.
+                -t  <version>           Opens a workspace in a temporary directory. uninstall <version>             Removes the the specified installed version of Studio.
         ------------------------------------------------------------------------------------------

         STUDIO DEVELOPMENT -----------------------------------------------------------------------
-        monday-morning <version>        A shortcut for the Monday morning routine.
+        install-build <branch> <name>   Installs the build for the branch under ./builds/<name>. ls-builds                       Shows a list of all installed builds in ./builds. m2 <dev|studio>                 Toggle, remove (studio) or place (dev) maven settings file. monday-morning <version>        A shortcut for the Monday morning routine.
                 --help                  Help menu for 'monday-morning'.
-        m2 <dev|studio>                 Toggle, remove (studio) or place (dev) maven settings file.
+        open-build <name>               Opens StreamBase Studio for the build in .builds/<name>. rm-builds                       Removes all builds from ./builds.
         ------------------------------------------------------------------------------------------
 ```